eruption-project/eruption/docs/howtos/ADAPT_PROFILE.md

 ### Caveats

 Since Eruption `0.1.23` it is possible to override the values defined in a `.profile` file using a `.profile.state` file.
-This file will be created if you customize a parameter using the `Eruption GUI` or by using the `eruptionctl param` command.
+This state file will be created if you customize a parameter using the `Eruption GUI` or by using the `eruptionctl param` command.

 If such a file exists, all parameters will be set to the values from that `.profile.state` file.
 Values from the original `.profile` file will only be used again if you delete the `.profile.state` file.